MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 >
 > 1. Open Azure portal and go to the resource group that was provisioned in [Deploy WLS on AKS](#deploy-wls-on-aks-using-azure-marketplace-offer).
 > 1. In the navigation pane, in the **Settings** section, select **Deployments**.
 You see an ordered list of the deployments to this resource group, with the most recent one first.
 > 1. Scroll to the oldest entry in this list.
 This entry corresponds to the deployment you started in the preceding section.
-Select the oldest deployment, whoes name starts with **oracle.20210620-wls-on-aks**.
+Select the oldest deployment, whose name starts with **oracle.20210620-wls-on-aks**.
 > 1. The **adminConsoleExternalUrl** value is the fully qualified, public Internet visible link to the WLS admin consolt.
 Select the copy icon next to the field value to copy the link to your clipboard.
 > 1. Paste the value to your browser and open WLS admin console.
 > 1. Log in with WLS admin account, which you wrote down during [Deploy WLS on AKS](#deploy-wls-on-aks-using-azure-marketplace-offer).